Josh-XT/AGiXT/docs/2-Concepts/Smart Chat.md

 7. **Solution Refinement**: The Solution Agent uses the outputs of the Research Agent to refine the solutions.
 It crafts an optimized solution that addresses the user's prompt, taking into account the feedback and additional context provided by the Research Agent.

 8. **Final Output Delivery**: The final step of the process involves delivering the Solution Agent's response to the user.
 This output represents the software's best answer or solution to the original task, informed by thorough web research, iterative task generation, and diligent solution refinement.

-I hope this revised explanation provides a clearer and more detailed overview of your innovative "Smart Chat" concept!